-Nicola M Wakefield Evans

-BJuris/BLaw (UNSW), FAICD Independent Voting Director since February 2014
+Nicola M Wakefield Evans BJuris/BLaw (UNSW), FAICD

-Member of the Board Audit Committee Member of the Board Risk Committee
+Independent Voting Director since February 2014 Chair of the Board Governance and Compliance Committee Member of the Board Audit Committee Member of the Board Risk Committee

-Ms Wakefield Evans is a Director of Viva Energy Group Limited, MetLife Insurance Limited, MetLife General Insurance Limited, Lendlease Corporation Limited and Clean Energy Finance Corporation, and is Chair of the 30% Club Australia.
+Ms Wakefield Evans is a director of Viva Energy Group Limited, MetLife Insurance Limited, MetLife General Insurance Limited, Lendlease Corporation Limited and Clean Energy Finance Corporation.
+She is Chair of the Board Audit and Risk Committee of Clean Energy Finance Corporation, and Chair of the 30% Club Australia.
 She is also a member of the Takeovers Panel, the National Board of the Australian Institute of Company Directors, the GO Foundation Board and The University of New South Wales Foundation Limited Board.